 - Oh and packers don’t go through the emotional experience with the client, providing support during this massive life change.

-As a quick guide, here are 10 tips for moving house.
+As a quick guide, here are the top moving house tips.
 This alone will take you 90% of the way to making the move a liberating experience rather than a huge headache.

 - The most important tip is to declutter BEFORE you pack.
 There’s little point in packing superfluous belongings as you will only make more work for yourself.
 Take the opportunity to assess whether you really need/love the item before you pack it.

 - Invest in the right materials.
-You will need good quality, strong cardboard boxes with handles in the sides, in an assortment of sizes.
+You will need good quality, strong cardboard boxes with handles on the sides, in an assortment of sizes.
 Pack heavy items such as books in smaller boxes so they don’t end up too heavy to carry.
-You will need to parcel tape the boxes (round the bottom) to prevent boxes collapsing when you pick them up.
+You will need to parcel tape the boxes (around the bottom) to prevent boxes from collapsing when you pick them up.

 - Label boxes on ALL sides (that’s the top and all four sides) If you don’t, you can guarantee that the box will be facing the wrong way when you want to see at a glance what is in it.
 Be specific with your labeling so you know exactly what’s inside.